alastair-thomas/Cascadia/Timeline Semester 2.md

 - Get results using simple mesh

 ## Week 3
-- Write up everything so far
+- Get results using a finer mesh

 ## Week 4
-- Change to bayesian methodology
-- Make sure I can get results
+- Write everything up thus far

 ## Week 5
 - Find and add in more data sources